Vegeshp/tiny-cpp-extension/README.md

 It can output pair, tuple, const-iterable stl or stl-like container with 5 major functions.

 However, the support class is comparative heavier.
 It implemented 3(more precise 6) test functions to test if a function or operator exists in a class, using SFINAE.

+### 3. random_util

+This part is harder than I thought.

+It is a method for generate discrete distribution according to the passed-in parameters.
+Usage is almost the same as `std::discrete_distribution<Tp>`.
+But the new method I wrote is not template-like, because it seems useless.
+I think now that we sample index, why not just use `size_t`? (

+Implementing this needs to know **alias method**, which is a good performance method.
+Arrangement referred to g++ implementation.

+// TODO: time consumption contrast with original implementation

 ## III.
 Way To Use